Derek-Mauldin/Karma/public_html/documentation/temp.md

 ##Use case 1:
 -Accessed karma.com

-- Saw listed user profiles and their attributes (giving/in need of).
+-saw he must join to view profiles
 - Clicked on “join”, and filled out the small form to sign up.
 He clicked the check box to receive email notifications from karma.com.
 Received confirmation email, clicked on “confirm”, and came back to karma.com
+-
-- Filled out his user profile, listing math tutoring as his offered gift for karma.
+ Filled out his user profile, listing math tutoring as his offered gift for karma.
 He was not their to receive gifts, but filled out the “need” space with “A ride to his eye operation on Monday, December 27th…”.
 - Input “math” into the  ‘search” bar with the filter “need” and “closest to location” to find people on the site affiliated with math.
 He figured he could tutor in person.
 Though, if no one was close enough, could offer help over the phone or through Skype.
 - Found mother Rebecca of  14-year-old John struggling with math.
 (The word “math” had been tagged on her profile”).
+-
+Saw listed user profiles and their attributes (giving/in need of).

 - Clicked on “gift” by her profile
 - Filled out a “gift” note offering a 1-hour-math tutoring lesson and clicked the “Gift $user” button.